 - It doesn’t contain artificial fragrances, added dyes, or harsh chemicals

 - Its formula contains activated charcoal which helps with odor control for up to ten days

 - Since the material of the litter is clay, if your kitty ingests it, over time, it can become toxic

 - The clumping may not be as hard, and some clumps may turn to dust

 Multi-Cat Unscented Clumping Walnut Litter for Cats by Naturally Fresh

-Naturally Fresh is a cat litter brand that used nature as its source of inspiration.
-Their goal is to produce a better quality litter for kitties and their owners.
+Naturally Fresh is a cat litter brand that uses nature as its source of inspiration.
+Their goal is to produce better quality litter for kitties and their owners.

 If compared to other litters made of natural materials like pine, wheat, or corn, it is more absorbent and neutralizes urine and fecal odors with greater efficiency.

 The dust-free formula helps with the reduction of tracking and alleviates the symptoms of asthma in cats and people.